-- a temporary concrete batching plant; - temporary telecoms infrastructure; - a temporary construction compound and laydown area; and - extension to 2 of the original borrow pits.
+- a temporary concrete batching plant; - temporary telecoms infrastructure; - a temporary construction compound and laydown area; and - extension to 2 of the original borrow pits (BP 1 and BP3) used to construct the operational Gordonbush Wind Farm.

 Existing infrastructure from the operational Gordonbush Wind Farm would be utilised for the proposed extension where possible and is therefore included within the site boundary.
 This includes the use of the existing substation for the grid connection; existing access tracks and two of the original borrow pits during construction within the site boundary.